optionalg/puppet_dir-modules/README.md

 Konwn Issues
 ------------

-* dns: always triggers a refresh TODO: create issue
+* dns: always triggers a refresh if "serial" not set for the zone

 TODO:
 -----